drummondlab/drummondlab.github.io/team/_posts/2011-10-02-kerry-samerotte.md

 image: /assets/images/team/kerry-samerotte.png
 alum: true
 ---
-Dr. Geiler-Samerotte, co-advised by [Dan Hartl], earned her Ph.D. from [Harvard] in the lab for her thesis ["The selective cost of misfolded proteins and a concomitant evolutionary adaptation."][thesis]
+[Dr. Kerry Geiler-Samerotte][https://sols.asu.edu/kerry-geiler-samerotte] is an assistant professor in the School of Life Sciences at Arizona State University.
+She earned her Ph.D. from [Harvard] in our lab, co-advised by [Dan Hartl], for her thesis ["The selective cost of misfolded proteins and a concomitant evolutionary adaptation."][thesis]
 She won the 2011 [Walter M. Fitch Prize](https://www.smbe.org/smbe/AWARDS/TheWalterMFitchAward.aspx) from the [Society for Molecular Biology and Evolution](http://smbe.org) for presentation of that work.
-She then did research as a postdoctoral scholar with [Mark Siegal] at NYU and [Dmitri Petrov] at Stanford.
+She then did research as a postdoctoral scholar with [Mark Siegal] at NYU and [Dmitri Petrov] at Stanford before joining the faculty at ASU.

 [Dan Hartl]: http://www.oeb.harvard.edu/faculty/hartl/hartl-oeb.html
 [Harvard]: http://www.harvard.edu